-The 2023 apple picking season is underway!
+The 2023 apple picking season ending soon!

 Picking from the tree $2.35/lb you must pay for what you pick so only pick what you need.
 We cannot put the apples back on the tree.
 Please be respectful so that others may enjoy picking as well.